- Ethics and consent

 Peer review policy

-All submissions to BioMed Central journals are assessed by an Editor, who will decide whether they are suitable for peer review.
+All submissions to BMC journals are assessed by an Editor, who will decide whether they are suitable for peer review.
 Where an Editor is on the author list or has any other competing interest regarding a specific manuscript, another member of the Editorial Board will be assigned to assume responsibility for overseeing peer review.
-Submissions felt to be suitable for consideration will be sent for peer review by appropriate independent experts.
+Submissions felt to be suitable for consideration will be sent for peer review by appropriate independent experts identified by the Handling Editor.
 Editors will make a decision based on the reviewers’ reports and authors are sent these reports along with the editorial decision on their manuscript.
 Authors should note that even in light of one positive report, concerns raised by another reviewer may fundamentally undermine the study and result in the manuscript being rejected.

 Open peer review

 For journals operating an open peer review process, the reviewers' names are included on the peer review reports.
-In addition, if the manuscript is published, the named reports are published online alongside the article as part of a 'pre-publication history'.
-All previous versions of the manuscript and all author responses to the reviewers are also available to readers on request.
+In addition, if the manuscript is published, the named reports are published online alongside the article.
 On rare occasions, information from the pre-publication history may not be available for a specific article.